Tutorials Entity Framework Core Tutorial

 Level 1 — Analogy

-EF Core is a translator between C# objects and SQL Server — you speak C#; it writes SQL the database understands.
+EF Core is a translator between C# objects and relational tables — you model in C#; it generates SQL and maps rows back to entities.

 Level 2 — Technical